 I earned my Bachelor’s in Biomedical Sciences with first-class honours from Universiti Putra Malaysia in 2002.
 I then pursued a PhD in Human Anatomy at Universiti Kebangsaan Malaysia, completing it in 2008.

 Then, I continued with postdoctoral training in molecular neurogenetics at the University of Adelaide, Australia, focusing on genetic causes of developmental and neuropsychiatric disorders.
-From 2016 to 2020, I expanded my research into stroke, cancer biology, and gene therapy at Massachusetts General Hospital/Harvard Medical School, USA.
+From 2016 to 2020, I expanded my research into stroke, cancer biology, and gene therapy at Massachusetts General Hospital/Harvard Medical School in the USA.

 As a neuroscientist, I’m driven by the opportunity to contribute to global brain health issues like Alzheimer’s disease and stroke, advancing understanding and treatment through innovative research and inclusive collaboration with local and international experts.
-I enjoy the moment of immersing in captivating science that makes time vanish, leading to the joy of scientific discovery.
+I enjoy immersing myself in captivating science that makes time vanish, leading to the joy of scientific discovery.

 What area of research do you do, and why is it important to society?